teleport-network/teleport-documents/intro/README.md

 Developers can use the combination of the above three basic application contracts to develop any cross-chain interoperable contracts.

-Below shows the IBC protocol application design of XIBC step by step as well as how to develop an application.
+Below shows the XIBC cross-chain application design step by step.

 #### Remote contract-call with token transfer